ButterWatt/ESP32-AntiDeauther/README.md

 # How it works
 It will create an AP, after detecting deauth packages, it will shutdown the AP within 350 - 600ms (± 50ms), AP name and random MAC address will be applied and hosted back.
 >[!IMPORTANT]
->It will **only** stop mass deauthencation flood, not targeted deauthencation, which mean targeted deauthencation would out of its scope.
-Exactly likes preventing some kids try to use fake gun.
+>It will **only** stop mass deauthencation flood, not targeted deauthencation, which mean targeted deauthencation would out of its protection scope.
+Exactly likes preventing some kids try to use fake gun, not sniper.
 >
 >If you blame me due to its protection not doing well to your actual access point, please, read twice.